Multiplication Table Learning Tool

 Example: In a 1–12 chart, to find the product of 5 × 7, locate 5 in the left column, 7 in the top row, and see the result 35 where they meet.

-Multiplication charts are not only the memory aids but they also:
+Multiplication charts are not only the memory aids but they also perform:

 • Time saving calculations in maths/mathematics